-A quality program offers interesting, enriching, and engaging activities that foster creative thinking and spark curiosity.
+A quality program offers interesting, enriching, and engaging activities that foster creative thinking, spark curiosity, develop academic and socials skills...and are fun!

-A quality program is one where: PE NCE LEV 'EL N TO IMP A quality program is one where: 1 2 3 4 RIGHT NOW TWELVE MONTHS 1 Daily activities support the program mission and vision.
+A quality program is one where: PE RFORMA NCE LEV EL.
+PLA RIGHT N TO IMP ROVE TWELVE A quality program is one where.
+1 2 3 4 NOW MONTHS (1) Daily activities support the program mission and vision.
 2 Activities are linked to school day but offer expanded and enriched exploration of topics.
-3 Activities are hands-on, project-based, intentional, and build on previous activities (sequential).
-4 Activities promote reflection, problem solving, and independent thinking (active).
+Activities are hands-on, project-based, intentional, and build on previous उ activities (sequential). /1 Activities promote reflection, problem solving, and independent thinking (active).
+4 Activities promote reflection, problem solving, and independent trilliking tactives.
 5 A wide variety of activities are available that reflect the interests of the children/youth and their increasing maturity and skill mastery (focused).
 6 Children have an active role in activity planning and implementation.
-7 Activities build links to the community and include service learning projects. / 8 Activities are fun and engaging.
+7 Activities build links to the community and include service learning projects. ,,1117. \ 8 Activities are fun and engaging.
 Children and youth are active participants.
-9 Staff facilitate and participate in all program activities with youth.
-10 Staff communicate with each other during program hours about youth and program needs as they arise.
-11 The program uses assessment tools to identify individual learning needs and measure progress toward goals (explicit).
+71W (9) Staff facilitate and participate in all program activities with youth.
+40 Staff communicate with each other during program hours about youth and program needs as they arise.
+11 The program uses assessment tools to identify individual learning needs U and measure progress toward goals (explicit).